experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 ##### **Jared Krause  19:25**

 I want to talk about navigation.
-I've found that navigation is so big, not just for e-commerce businesses and SaaS businesses but particularly for content sites like blogs, where the goal is to have people stay on the website longer to make more money through ad revenue and affiliate revenue.
-Is that the same with SaaS and eCommerce businesses?
+I've found that navigation is so big, not just for ecommerce businesses and SaaS businesses but particularly for content sites like blogs, where the goal is to have people stay on the website longer to make more money through ad revenue and affiliate revenue.
+Is that the same with SaaS and ecommerce businesses?
 That you want to put the best pieces of content in front of those people that are the right pieces of content for them as soon as possible?
 As soon as they come to your homepage, give them the content that they're looking for right away, is that what you're saying?

 <br/>

 ##### **AJ Davis  19:58**

-I would say we generally don't want to take people from the homepage on e-commerce to a blog.
+I would say we generally don't want to take people from the homepage on ecommerce to a blog.
 [Yes.]
 We want to keep them going the other way, so the premise is the same.
 The goal is, if people are getting to your site, they're getting to content that's relevant to them, we find that there's a lot of opportunity to make it easier to go between parts of the site.
 You're often working on taking a blog post or design and helping to get to the product or promote the product in the right way where it's transparent what you're doing.
 But you're not making them work to figure out an article that talks about "solving the problem I have."
 "But where do I go next?"
 "How do I actually buy this thing that we are talking about?

-If I think about that same question of "relevant content", one of the things that we see work over and over again in e-commerce, is actually taking products like specific products that the business has picked out, or an algorithm has picked out, that "these are recommended for you", "Here are the top 10 best selling products on the site right now."
+If I think about that same question of "relevant content", one of the things that we see work over and over again in ecommerce, is actually taking products like specific products that the business has picked out, or an algorithm has picked out, that "these are recommended for you", "Here are the top 10 best selling products on the site right now."
 And instead of pointing people to this idea of we sell pants, you show "Here are the top five pairs of pants that are selling right now."
 And people click on those more, they're more likely to get in there and start browsing for it and are ultimately more likely to order it.

 We're always talking about "bring the product up," "bring it up the page," and  "bring it to the forefront," like giving people something that they can really hang a hat on as this is a specific product rather than a category.
 And so is the same as I would imagine with blog posts or other kinds of content where you don't necessarily want them to be like clicking through and narrowing down too many times.
 But instead, here's a really juicy piece of content that's relevant to me right now, let me click on it and get reading.